Margin Metrics: Contribution Margins

 First, a quick review: Your margin is the difference between your revenue and costs.
 There are many ways to measure margin, including Gross, Net and Contribution.
 Today we cover Contribution Margins, which is perhaps the most important.

-Contribution margin is a measure of your per unit profit, by subtracting the variable cost per unit from the sale price of the product or service.
+Contribution margins are measures of per unit profit, by subtracting the variable cost per unit from the sale price of the product or service.
 It is very similar to the Net Margin, but is calculated at the individual sale level which makes it more difficult to determine.
 For example, if you sell basketballs for $25 each and it costs you $10 to make each ball, your contribution margin per basketball is $15 or 60%.

 The benefit of tracking your Contribution Margin is that you can easily do a break-even analysis which shows how many units you need to sell to break even on your costs.
 For example, if your annual fixed costs (office space, administration, etc.) are $100k and the contribution margin for each item you sell is $5, you break even when you sell 20,000 units a year.